Skip to content

 “I tell my patients, ‘If you want to get rid of this hair and you’re in your 30s, 40s, or 50s, go ahead and do it,” he says.
 “You don’t want to get stuck with hair that’s white, because so far, technology has not allowed us to treat that hair with any permanent means.”

 However, if you do have white hair or you’re hesitant to try laser treatment, you’re not out of luck.
 “Using a razor is your best bet,” Dr. Hartman says.
 He also suggests Vaniqa, a prescription cream that prevents hair growth, or Spironolactone, a medication that “blocks the effect of the hormones on hair follicles.”
 (It also helps control hormonal acne.)
+If these initial methods are not effective, you may need additional treatments or medications to manage hair growth.

 Dr. Jaliman seconded this recommendation of Spironolactone.
 “This is a safe and effective prescription medication that has been used for years,” she says.
 Just know that you’d have to continue taking that medication for as long as you want to manage your excess facial hair growth, and it’s not covered by insurance.
+Always consult a doctor to discuss the best treatment plan for your specific needs and to ensure you are choosing the most appropriate and safe options.